microsoft/azure-data-services-go-fast-documentation/4-Web-Application-Manual/1-TaskMasters.md

 The other way is to access it through the View Menu button shown in figure 1-2 and 1-3.

 ![1-1](../assets/img/4/TaskMasters/MainPage-1-1.png) <br/>
 <sup> Figure 1-1: Lockbox WebApp Main Page - Task Masters View Details selection </sup> <br/>

 ![1-2](../assets/img/4/TaskMasters/MainPagewithMenu-1-2.png) <br/>
 <sup>Figure 1-2: LockBox WebApp Main Menu - Tasks selection</sup> <br/>

 ![1-3](../assets/img/4/TaskMasters/MainPagewithMenuTasks-1-3.png) <br/>
 <sup>Figure 1-3: LockBox Menu Task Masters selection</sup> <br/>

+**What is a Task Master?**<br/>
+A Task Master can be thought of as a creation of a specific procedure or objective.
+You will define what specifically you want to do within a Task Master, whether it be a movement between storage devices, or something such as retrieving data from a SQL server.
+A Task Master holds the definition of the what's, where's, when's and who's.

 ## 1.1        Page overview